Table of contents

 Product knowledge is essential for partnership types like co-seller or reseller agreements.
 As a partnership manager, you’ll need to find ways to help a partner know your product inside out so that they can effectively describe its value when selling it on.
 This will probably mean arranging and delivering training sessions and workshops.
 And it’ll almost certainly mean keeping a partner updated as new features are released and the product evolves.

 But it’s not just product training that you’ll need to oversee.
 You’ll also want to think about sales training and coaching.
 We know what you’re thinking: ‘surely my partner’s an expert in all that already?!’
 Well, they might well be.
 But your brand knows its product better than anyone, and you’ve probably seen what works and what doesn’t.
 By sharing your knowledge and experiences with your partners, you’re giving them a shortcut to promoting or selling your product even more successfully.

 The world of strategic partnerships is largely based on technology.
 So, it shouldn’t come as a shock that it’s changing and shifting all the time.

 Just a couple of examples for you: Forrester’s channel software tech stack only started recognising ‘ecosystem management’ as a category in 2020.
 And Google announced in January that it’ll soon be making third-party cookies obsolete (according to The Independent), providing a big unknown for tracking partnerships such as affiliate marketing.

 All this means that it’s not enough just to be experienced as a partnership manager.
-Instead, the best partnership managers will acquire new skills to keep up with advances in tech, as well as monitoring changes to legal regulations and keeping their brand’s partnerships program ahead of the game.
+Instead, the best partnership managers will acquire new skills to keep up with advances in tech, as well as monitoring changes to legal regulations and keeping their brand’s partner ecosystem strategy ahead of the game.
 We've curated some resources to help you be a successful partnership manager now and long into the future.

 10. Report on performance